Aldaviva/WinampNowPlayingToFile/Readme.md

 <a id="problem"></a>
 ## Problem

 I was broadcasting video game streams on [my Twitch.tv channel](https://twitch.tv/aldaviva), in which I also play music in the background.
 I wanted viewers to be able to tell which song I was playing at any given time in case they liked it and wanted to find it for themselves.
 I started using the [Advanced mIRC Integration Plug-In (AMIP)](http://amip.tools-for.net/wiki/), which is generally used for showing your Now Playing status in IRC using [mIRC](https://www.mirc.com/).
 It also lets you save the status to a text file, which I added as a Text Source in [OBS](https://obsproject.com/).

 Unfortunately, AMIP only supports encoding the text using ANSI, OEM (DOS), FIDO, or KOI8 character encodings, none of which are UTF-8, which OBS requires.
 For example, `Jävla Sladdar` by [Etnoscope](https://www.discogs.com/Etnoscope-Way-Over-Deadline/master/284523) was being shown in the video stream as `J�vla Sladdar`, because even though AMIP was saving `ä` using ANSI (`0xe4`), OBS was decoding the file with UTF-8, so the character was not properly decoded.
+In UTF-8, `ä` is supposed to be encoded as `0xc3 0xa4` because `0xe4` is greater than `0x7f` (i.e. `0x34` requires more than 7 bits to represent), so it spills over into a second code unit (byte).

 <a id="solution"></a>
 ## Solution